pmean/build-website/text/06/AccrualProblems-06.md

 Zone C) and additional rules that others will add (such as seven consecutive increasing or decreasing points).

   A negative value for the lower control limit means that it is impossible for a single month to produce a rate that is so low that you would identify it as a special cause.
-Since Zone A is entirely in the negative range, you can\'t use the two out of three rules either.
+Since Zone A is entirely in the negative range, you can't use the two out of three rules either.
 For this chart, even Zone B is entirely in the negative range.
 So the only rule that works when the rate slows down is eight consecutive points below the centerline.
 So for this chart that means eight consecutive